uber-hackher-workshop/ios-workshop/README.md

 # ios-workshop
 This repository goes along with a 1 hour workshop on the topic of how to spend your time most effectively at a hackathon.
-Checkout the slides linked below.
+Checkout the slides found within the `workshop` folder within the repository.

 This is an iOS sample app written in Swift.